xingwendenggithub/study-rap/deploy_manual.md

 ### How to obtain update?

-We'll ensure release branch is always correct.
-Please focus on RAP wiki, when new release comes out, try to git pull from release branch.
-Every new release will have md file to tell you how to transfer.
+We'll ensure release_en branch is always correct.
+Please focus on RAP wiki, when new release_en comes out, try to git pull from release_en branch.
+Every new release_en will have md file to tell you how to transfer.